Collection: A selection of 'Szechuan <tc>pepper</tc>s'

-Zanthoxylum is the Yellowwood genus, a plant genus that is not only known for its beautiful yellow wood, but especially for the Szechuan pepper, to which Chinese Szechuan cuisine owes its spicy reputation.
+Zanthoxylum is the Yellowwood genus, a plant genus known not only for its beautiful yellow wood, but especially for its Szechuan pepper, to which Chinese Szechuan cuisine owes its spicy reputation.

-The term Sichuan pepper is not exclusively used for the Chinese pepper berries, but also for the berries that grow elsewhere, including those of other plants from this plant genus, some of which are also used culinary.
+The term Szechuan pepper is not used exclusively for the Chinese pepper berries, but also for the berries that grow elsewhere, including those of other plants from this genus, some of which are also used in culinary purposes.

-All plants - shrubs and trees - in the genus Zanthoxylum have in common that they are abundantly provided with 'spines'.
-Some species even have leaves on which spines grow.
-On the trunk the spines are often woody and corky, sometimes of enormous size, and not at all sharp, but on the branches they are vicious, which makes harvesting the berries quite a challenge.
+All plants - shrubs and trees - in the genus Zanthoxylum have in common that They are abundantly furnished with spines.
+Some species even have leaves with spines on them.
+On the trunk, the spines are often woody and corky, sometimes enormous, and not sharp at all.
+But on the branches, they are venomous, making harvesting the berries quite a challenge.

-The plants owe the ambiguous name toothache tree to the combination of the external relationship of the spines on the trunk to molars, and to the fact that the berries are traditionally used as an anesthetic, including against toothache, and are also used in toothpaste.
+The ambiguous name toothache tree is due to the plants by the combination of the appearance relationship of the spines on the trunk to molars, and to the fact that the berries are traditionally used as an anesthetic, including against toothache, and are also sometimes used in toothpaste.

-Below are the varieties whose dried berries we sell in our store.
-We give the Chinese name of each species, if available:
+Below are the types of which we have the dried We sell berries in our shop.
+We provide the Chinese name for each variety, if available:

 Zanthoxylum acantapodium - andaliman - 毛剌花椒 máo là huā jiāo